woohoolabs/zen/README.md

 }
 ```

-This way, you can define all classes in a specific PSR-4 namespace as entry point.
+This way, you can define all classes in a specific PSR-4 namespace as Entry Point.
 Please note that only concrete
 classes are included by default and detection is done recursively.

 Last but not least, you are able to define Entry Points individually too: